 Now, more than ever before, applications need to be built flexibly so that users can enjoy the same dynamic features on multiple platforms, whether they are on their desktop, laptop, mobile phone, or tablet.
 That’s where hybrid mobile apps come in.

-Hybrid apps are mobile applications that include elements from both native mobile apps and web apps to create a truly unique User Experience (UX).
-Where many native apps and web apps can fail to translate content depending on the device that the user is on, hybrid apps can be installed easily on a mobile or tablet, while still providing access to web-based content.
+Hybrid apps are mobile applications that include elements from native mobile apps and web applications to create a unique User Experience (UX).
+Where many web and native apps can fail to translate content depending on the user’s device, hybrid apps can be installed easily on a mobile phone or tablet while still providing access to web-based content.

-In this post, we discuss the features and capabilities of hybrid apps and whether hybrid app development is the right choice for your business.
+This post discusses the features and capabilities of hybrid mobile apps and whether hybrid app development is the right choice for your business.

 How Are Hybrid Apps Built and Accessed By Users?

-Like native apps, hybrid apps must be installed from the specific app store that pertains to the user’s device.
-Any updates to these apps can also be attained via the user’s respective app store.
+Native and hybrid apps must be installed from the specific app store that pertains to the user’s device.
+Furthermore, any updates to these apps can also be attained via the user’s respective app store.
 In this sense, it’s easy to mistake a hybrid app for a native app.
-However, the main differences pertain to the way hybrid apps are built.
+However, the main differences pertain to the way hybrid mobile apps are built.

 What Are Containers?

 Containers hold files, software libraries, programming languages, and other dependencies, creating a consistent, sandboxed environment that is isolated from other applications and can be manipulated and updated without affecting other operating system’s components.

 A WebView is a component that enables web browser content to be displayed directly from within an application.
 It doesn’t actually feature any of the components of the full web app but instead offers a “sneak peek” of what is on the site.

 Hybrid apps, essentially, will provide access to the inherent features associated with native apps, such as access to the device’s camera and photo library, location, notifications, and more.